Turbidity Barrier to Stop Silt

 Turbidity Barrier Options for your Location

-- Type 2 and Type 3 Turbidity Barriers: If your pond and flow area has any kind of moving waters or waves, you will instead want to implement a Type 2 or Type 3 barrier.
+Type 2 Turbidity Barrier: If your pond and flow area has any kind of moving waters or waves, you will instead want to implement a Type 2.
 These are designed with thicker fabrics to handle more demanding conditions.
-Type 2 Barriers are typically equipped for conditions up to 1.5 knots in water speed and 3 feet in wave height.
+Type 2 Barriers are typically equipped for conditions one knots in water speed, moderate wind speed, and up to two (2') feet in wave height.

 We can also help you with questions around the proper silt barrier installation for longevity and high functionally.